hanschristian2710/Java1-SnakeGame/ReadMe.md

-#Snake Game
+#Caterpillar Game

-**Snake Game** who doesn't know about this game from the late 90's.
+**Caterpillar Game** who doesn't know about this game from the late 90's.

-In this game, there are three types of food for the snake:
+In this game, there are three types of food for the caterpillar:

 1. Good cabbage (Allow the snake to grow)
 2. Bad cabbage (Kill the snake)